lastefoto-ee/vastsundinu/content/en/terms.md

   caption: ""
   image: ""
 ---
-These terms of service are valid for the purchase of Products in the https://www.vastsündinu.ee online environment between OÜ Boonus Meedia and the Buyer.
+These terms of service are valid for the purchase of the Goods and/or Services in the https://www.lastefoto.ee online shop between OÜ Boonus Meedia and the Buyer.

 ## Definitions
-1.1 Buyer is a registered user, a user who bought a product.
+1.1 Buyer is a registered user, a user who bought the Goods and/or Services.

-1.2 Boonus Meedia OÜ, registration code 11268326, hereinafter the Company is an intermediary between the Photographer and the Buyers when purchasing the Goods.
+1.2 Boonus Meedia OÜ, registration code 11268326, hereinafter the Company is an intermediary between the Photographer and the Buyers when purchasing the Goods and/or Services.

-1.3 The Photographer - LasteFoto.ee photographer Viktoria Iljin - the person responsible to the Buyer of the Goods for all issues related to the purchase of the Goods.
+1.3 The Photographer - https://www.lastefoto.ee photographer Viktoria Iljin - the person responsible to the Buyer of the Goods and/or Services for all issues related to the purchase of the Goods and/or Services.

-1.4 Sales and Purchase Agreement - an agreement concluded between the Buyer and the Photographer through the Company, which confirms the purchase of the goods.
+1.4 Sales and Purchase Agreement - an agreement concluded between the Buyer and the Photographer through the Company, which confirms the purchase of the Goods and/or Services.

-1.5 Product - a product sold in the online store at https://www.vastsündinu.ee
+1.5 Product - a product sold in the online shop at https://www.lastefoto.ee

-1.6 Service - Photo service, which can be purchased in the online store at https://www.vastsündinu.ee
+1.6 Service - photo service, which can be purchased in the online shop at https://www.lastefoto.ee

-1.7 Website is an environment for the sale of Products created and operated by the Company.
+1.7 Website is an environment for the sale of Products and Services created and operated by the Company.

 ## Buying Products and Services
 2.1 The Company owns and operates the Website through which the Buyer and the Photographer can enter into sales contracts between themselves, i.e. The Buyer can purchase the Product(s).